ecoulson/decentralized_cloud/cloud/runtime/Readme.md

 ### Runtime

-This holds the possible run time logic needed to provision a virtual compute within a datacenter
+This holds the logic for the runtime of an instance within a data center that conforms to the data center api.